thejmazz/igemwiki2014/README.md

 * Attributions

 How to edit content:<br>
 First, make a github account, and send me your email and username.
 Then install git on your computer.

+This part is partly optional but recommended, if you don't do this your commits may show up as coming from an unknown author.
+Check if git has your email in its config:

+     git config --global user.email

+If it prints your email associated with your git account, you are good to go.
+If not do

+     git config --global user.email "me@domain.com"

+Now your commits will be authored from your account as opposed to unkown.
 Open up a terminal.
 Go to a folder where you want to clone the repo, make a new folder there or just clone into there.

      git clone https://github.com/thejmazz/igemwiki2014.git